Joost Schmidt

-Joost Schmidt (Wunstorf, 5 January 1893 - Nürnberg, 2 December 1948) was a German typographer, a teacher or master at the Bauhaus, and later a professor at the College of Visual Arts, Berlin.
+Joost Schmidt (Wunstorf, 5 January 1893 - Nürnberg, 2 December 1948) was a German typographer, a teacher and master at the Bauhaus, and later a professor at the College of Visual Arts, Berlin.
 He was a visionary typographer and graphic designer who is best known for designing the famous poster for the 1923 Bauhaus Exhibition in Weimar, Germany.

 Studies

 Schmidt studied art at the Grand-Ducal Saxon Academy of Fine Art in Weimar, before becoming a student at the Bauhaus School from 1919–1925, training in the wood-carving workshop.
 He became the master student of Max Thedy and received his diploma in painting in the winter semester of 1913/1914.
+When he first came to Bauhaus, Schmidt started a sculpting apprenticeship with Johannes Iiten and Oskar Schlemmer.
+As time went by, he became very proficient with applied graphics, having his poster displayed at the Bauhaus exhibition in 1923.

 Teaching

 Joost Schmidt taught lettering at the school from 1925–1932; head of the sculpture workshop from 1928-1930.
-He was also head of the Advertising, Typography, Printing, and associated Photography department from 1928 to 1932.
+He was also head of the Advertising, Calligraphy, Printing, and Graphic Design department from 1928 to 1932.
+His focus was on geometry and shapes being included in the overall designs in art.
+The concepts that he taught were the contrasted theory of both elementary form and bodies being applied to space.
 In the years of 1929-1930, he taught life and figure drawing classes for upper division work.